Ikayherce/debbies-blog/README.md

 ### Account Authorisation Tests - PASSED
 - Only Superuser can access admin page
-- Only Superuser can access front end admin features: add post, edit post, delete post, add category.
+- Only Superuser can access front end admin features: add post, edit post, delete post, add category
-- Only registered users can like and comment on posts.
+- Only registered users can like and comment on posts

 ### Admin Tests - PASSED
 - Items display correctly on front-end when updating post